 I’m Layne Smith-Brown and I’m the author of the Amazon Best-Selling book Weird Hummingbirds - Unleash Your Life!
 I’m also a multi-passionate entrepreneur, NLP, CBT and EFT practitioner, course-creator, coach, and podcast host.

 I will be irreverent, humorous, and plain-spoken - because I know that a Spiritual Awakening is for ALL who desire it, and sometimes language can be used as a barrier of entry - not so with Weird Hummingbirds.
-This is about candour, clarity and practical ways of stepping into your Power, Purpose and Intention – and it’s for anyone at any age!
+This is about candor, clarity, and practical ways of stepping into your Power, Purpose, and Intention – and it’s for anyone at any age!

-To help reprogram so much of the misinformation currently trapped in your subconscious we’re going to use tools that will help you remember who you came to be.
+To help clear out so much of the conditioning currently trapped in your subconscious we’re going to use tools that will help you remember who you came to be and what you've come to connect to.
 I have been a certified Neuro-Linguistic and Hypnosis Practitioner since 2007.
 More recently I have added both Cognitive Behavior Therapy and Emotional Freedom Technique to my teaching toolkit.

 More importantly, I understand the power of helping you break free from unhelpful patterns (I call them Power Leaks) so you can step into your own power and share your gifts with the world.